 - Understand available tooling and surrounding eco system: there are many different ways to deploy and customize the Prometheus stack in Kubernetes, such as the Prometheus operator, of which you need to choose one.
 There is also an ecosystem built by the community, consisting of additional useful resources and tools to simplify the process, such as kube-prometheus.

 - Re-learn configuration […] using native K8s objects: when using the Prometheus operator for Kubernetes, you will no longer write “traditional” yaml configuration files for Prometheus etc., but configure them with Kubernetes-native workload objects (e.g. a

 ServiceMonitor), which the operator translates to traditional configuration files at run-time.

 Getting Prometheus up and running in Kubernetes is no easy task, because you need to have a lot of background knowledge.
 With the learning guide presented in this article, I’ve only drawn a rough map, outlining the journey to a Prometheus-based observability stack for Kubernetes.
 However, you still need concrete learning resources for each step of the learning guide.

 For steps covered by the High-level track, I recommend that you take a look at the book Practical Monitoring – Effective Strategies for the Real World (2017), which provides an excellent overview.
-As for the steps of the other two tracks: stay tuned!
-I’ll cover most of them in future articles of this series.
+As for the steps, check out the other articles of this series.